Washing machine woes are often easy to identify—learn the top six signs your machine needs repair

 At the end of every cycle, the drum should be drained completely of water.
 An uneven load of laundry could be the cause for blame once again.
 Be sure to check that your clothes aren’t wadding up and blocking the pump.

 If that’s not it, it might be the water pump that’s acting up or a clog in the drain hose.
-If it’s either of those issues, it's time to call a professional.
+You can easily drain the washing machine yourself before calling in a pro to take a closer look.

 5. The Washing Machine Is Leaking Water